MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

 ## Create a project

-An Azure AI *project* provides a collaborative workspace for AI development.
+A Microsoft Foundry *project* provides a collaborative workspace for AI development.

-> **Note**: AI Foundry projects can be based on an *Foundry* resource, which provides access to AI models (including Azure OpenAI), Azure AI services, and other resources for developing AI agents and chat solutions.
+> **Note**: Microsoft Foundry projects can be based on a *Foundry* resource, which provides access to AI models (including Azure OpenAI), Azure AI services, and other resources for developing AI agents and chat solutions.
 Alternatively, projects can be based on *AI hub* resources; which include connections to Azure resources for secure storage, compute, and specialized tools.
 Foundry based projects are great for developers who want to manage resources for AI agent or chat app development.
 AI hub based projects are more suitable for enterprise development teams working on complex AI solutions.

 1. When prompted, create a **new** project, and enter a valid name for your project.